*This is a sample chapters from the revised Grand Slam Edition. Cover by IMbeta.

-Like other apps released daily, the music program had linked with all her social media accounts and traded data, slowly learning her preferences until it could automatically find a song for her mood.
+Like other apps released daily, the music program had linked with all her social media accounts and traded data, its algorithm slowly learning her preferences until it could automatically find a song for her mood.
 It was so accurate, there were times she questioned if the music suited her feelings or caused them.

 Two books sat on a bench beside her.
 Their titles read ‘The Long Memory of The Electron Gods’ and ‘The North American Motherboard’s Divine Tech’.
-A third book lay on her lap called ‘A Plug N Play Nation: How the ZetaPort OS Connects Society’ open to a diagram of a fifty foot cylinder, a line near the top representing the ground it was screwed into.
+A third book lay on her lap called ‘A Plug N Play Nation: How the ZetaPort OS Connects Society’ open to a diagram of a fifty-foot cylinder, a line near the top representing the ground it was screwed into.
 Alex had drifted off studying the schematic.

 A bulky shadow moved over the book.
-Alerted by the presence, Alex’s eyes snapped open and she pulled her headphones off.
+Alerted by the presence, Alex’s eyes snapped open, and she pulled her headphones off.

-A puffy faced woman with a reddish nose came back.
+A puffy-faced woman with a reddish nose came back.
 “But again, you don’t have proof any deals took place.”

-The conference room door flung open and a Royal Guard stepped in, holding it long enough for Alex to stride through.
+The conference room door flung open, and a Royal Guard stepped in, holding it long enough for Alex to stride through.

-The four stood from their chairs and left.
+The four executives stood and left.

-When the room settled down, Alex heard the scratching of diligent note taking and realized her advisors weren’t alone in the room.
+When the room settled, Alex heard the scratching of diligent note taking and realized her advisors weren’t alone in the room.
 Five people sat by the door, all styled similarly with short haircuts and hairless faces.
 They held notepads and pens, dispassionately studying the meeting.
 They all stopped writing and looked at her in unison.